8. Troubleshooting - Windows

 Open up the bottom cover by unscrewing the bottom screws.

-Bypassing the internal USB Port
+Bypassing the internal USB bridge Port

 Please note that not all microUSB cables are data cables.
 Many are just charging cables and these will not work.
 Ensure you are using a data cable.